-In the first tier, EFH has been identified for various life stages of CHCRT, and it includes the water column and all benthic substrate to a depth of 328 ft (100 m) from the shoreline to the outer limit of the EEZ (Figure 11.1-6).
-HAPC for important coral reef species includes all no-take marine protected areas identified in the Mariana Archipelago FEP, all Pacific remote islands, and numerous other existing marine protected areas, research sites, and coral reef ecosystems throughout the western Pacific (WPRFMC 2009a).
+In the first tier, EFH has been identified for various life stages and juvenile and adult life stages of CHCRT and includes the water column and all benthic substrate to a depth of 328 ft (100 m) from the shoreline to the outer limit of the EEZ (Figure 11.1-4).
+HAPC for important coral reef species includes all no-take marine protected areas identified in the CRE-FMP, all Pacific remote islands, and numerous other existing marine protected areas, research sites, and coral reef habitats throughout the western Pacific (WPRFMC 2005).

 HAPC for all life stages of the CREMUS includes all hardbottom substrate between 0 and 328 ft (100 m) depth in the study area.
-Five individual HAPC sites (see Figure 11.1-5) have been identified for the island of Guam:
+Five individual HAPC sites (see Figure 11.1-4) have been identified for the island of Guam: